folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

   enabled: false
 name: "folio-dev-cluster"
 ```
 4) Add Node Pools.
-Currently no DHCP pool for CIDR - only one node per node pool per template is supported.
-5) For the Node Pool name Prefix, type kubenode# (0-10), select the corresponding template, and check which roles you want for each node.
+5) For the Node Pool name Prefix, type kubenode# (0-10), select the corresponding Node Template, and check which roles you want for each node.
-6) Copy the command displayed on screen to your clipboard.
-7) Click Create
+6) Click Create

 ### Setup Kubernetes cluster Storage Class (From within Rancher GUI):